Southern Star Ltd. logo

 It also remains to be seen if recent scandals that have engulfed the party at national level could affect voter confidence.

-As the poll topper in 2020, Fianna Fáil’s Aindrias Moynihan (9,628 first preference votes) should poll well but the loss of Ballincollig in the constituency since the last election may affect his overall vote.
+Fianna Fáil’s Aindrias Moynihan received 9,628 first preference votes in 2020 and should poll well but the loss of Ballincollig in the constituency since the last election may affect his overall vote.

-His colleague Michael Moynihan (8,651 first preference votes in 2020) who took the second seat last time around is also expected to poll well and win another seat for Fianna Fáil.
+His colleague Michael Moynihan (8,651 first preference votes in 2020) who took the third seat last time around is also expected to poll well and win another seat for Fianna Fáil.

 Speaking to The Southern Star, Prof Gary Murphy from the school of law and government in DCU, thinks the so-called ‘Harris Hop’ should ensure that Fine Gael retains its seat in Cork North West.